Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Preliminaries and data

-The data is comprised of daily snapshots of concert ticket prices from the SeatGeek API for approximately 130,000 events, 15,400 artists/acts, and 6,700 venues across the United States between May 2023 and May 2024.
+The main use-case dataset consists of daily snapshots of secondary concert ticket prices collected through the SeatGeek API, covering the period from May 2023 to May 2024.
+In total it includes approximately 130,000 events, 15,400 artists or acts, and 6,700 venues across the United States.
 For each event, price information was recorded from the initial sale date (or first available date) through the event date, yielding a comprehensive view of the pricing lifecycle.
-We denote the raw time series data as
+We denote the raw time-series data as

-where \(\mathbf{x}_t = [x_t^{(1)}, x_t^{(2)}, \dots, x_t^{(d)}]^\top \) is a vector of \(d\) observed variables at time \(t\), and \(T\) is the total number of recorded time steps.
+where $\mathbf{x}_t = [x_t^{(1)}, x_t^{(2)}, \dots, x_t^{(d)}]^\top $ is a vector of $d$ observed variables at time $t$, and $T$ is the total number of recorded time steps.
 Variables include artist, event date/time, venue, price collection date/time, mean price, median price, low price, high price, and listing count.
 This can equivalently be represented as a matrix:

 with rows corresponding to time steps and columns to variables.
 Figure~\ref{fig:time_series_example} illustrates this representation using ticket price data for blues guitarist Buddy Guy at the Wilbur Theatre in Boston on 10/3/2023.